 Market Week in Review is a weekly market update on global investment news in a quick five-minute video format.
 It gives you easy access to some of our top investment strategists.

 Watch every Friday, and our experts will keep you informed of key market events and provide you with an easy-to-understand outlook on the week ahead.
 Join industry leaders Erik Ristuben, Paul Eitelman, Adam Goff, Mark Eibel, and other industry-leading experts.

 Watch the latest Market Week In Review video now.

-On the latest edition of Market Week in Review, Chief Investment Strategist Erik Ristuben and Sophie Antal Gilbert, head of AIS business solutions, discussed the recent rally in equity markets, developments on the Brexit front and the impact of the U.S.-China trade war on consumer and business sentiment.
+On the latest edition of Market Week in Review, Senior Investment Strategist Paul Eitelman and Sophie Antal Gilbert, head of AIS business solutions, discussed what to expect at the U.S. Federal Reserve (the Fed)’s next policy meeting.
+They also chatted about the impact of recent Brexit developments on financial markets and dug into the latest data on eurozone industrial production.

 All eyes on Fed rate outlook at mid-week meeting

 The Fed convenes March 19-20 for its next monetary policy meeting, Eitelman said, noting it’s pretty much a slam-dunk that the central bank will keep interest rates unchanged.
 “The Fed has been overly clear about its intent to pause its rate-hiking cycle,” he said, “so the importance of the meeting, from a market perspective, will revolve around guidance from the central bank on how long the pause may last.”